 Many people who marry Armenians, end up seeking to obtain Armenian citizenship.
 Marrying an Armenian citizen may ease the process of registering your marriage.
 For example, as I mentioned, if your partner is a resident of Armenia, then you don’t need to provide a residence permit.
 Other than that, all steps mentioned above are pretty much the same.

 If along with marriage you consider obtaining Armenian citizenship, this section is for you.
-It’s pretty understandable if you actually decide to settle in Armenia and call it your new home.
+It’s pretty understandable if you actually decide to settle in Armenia and call it your new home (read more about what you need to know to qualify for Armenian citizenship by naturalization).
 Let’s see what you’ll need to do to become an Armenian citizen after marriage.

 - Submit an application for citizenship to the Ministry of Foreign Affairs.

 - You must prove that you successfully passed an Armenian history and culture exam.
 You have to consult the Ministry of Foreign Affairs for the venue of this exam.
-However, if you are Armenian by descent, you are exempt from this.
+However, if you are Armenian by descent, you are exempt from this (check out the specific requirements at the link).
 Spouses of Armenian citizens are not exempt from this exam but they will be provided with a licensed translator.

 - As a final step, you must take an oath of loyalty to the Republic of Armenia.
 The person reads the loyalty oath in the Armenian language and signs it.
 The text basically says that the person swears to be loyal to the Republic of Armenia and comply with laws, including the Armenian Constitution.
 The person also swears to defend the independence and territorial integrity of Armenia and to respect our language and traditions.